-- Prior to operating equipment under this Authority to Construct, permittee shall surrender NOx emission reduction credits for the following quantity of emissions: 1st quarter - 1,117 lb, 2nd quarter - 1,117 lb, 3rd quarter - 1,117 lb, and fourth quarter - 1,117 lb.
-Offsets shall be provided at the applicable offset ratio specified in Table 4-2 of Rule 2201 (as amended 4/21/11).
-[District Rule 2201] - ERC Certificate Numbers S-3785-2, S-3788-2, S-3790-2, S-4074-2, S-4136-2, S-4138-2, S-4153-2, N-1095-4, N-1097-4, S-2603-4 (or a certificates split from these certificates) shall be used to supply the required offsets, unless a revised offsetting proposal is received and approved by the District, upon which this Authority to Construct shall be reissued, administratively specifying the new offsetting proposal.
+- {GC# 4447 edited} Prior to operating equipment under this Authority to Construct, permittee shall surrender NO_X emission reduction credits for the following quantity of emissions: 1st quarter 1,732 lb, 2nd quarter 1,732 lb, 3rd quarter 1,732 lb, and fourth quarter 1,732 lb.
+These amounts include the applicable offset ratio specified in Rule 2201 Section 4.8 (as amended 4/21/11) for the ERC specified below.
+[District Rule 2201] - {GC# 1983} ERC Certificate Numbers S-4138-2, 'S-4153-2 and S-4399-2 (or certificates split from these certificates) shall be used to supply the required offsets, unless a revised offsetting proposal is received and approved by the District, upon which this Authority to Construct shall be reissued, administratively specifying the new offsetting proposal.
 Original public noticing requirements, if any, shall be duplicated prior to reissuance of this Authority to Construct.
 [District Rule 2201]